 My Lords, this has been a helpful Second Reading debate.
 It has identified a number of issues that we will need to explore further in Committee.
 Indeed, the noble Baroness, Lady McDonagh, despite the limitations of time, has raised a number of issues that would be worthy of spending a little time on in Committee if that were felt by her to be appropriate.
 I remind the House that I am a vice-president of the Local Government Association.

 I refer first to the contribution by the noble Baroness, Lady Jenkin of Kennington, which I found very helpful.
 One good thing about a Second Reading debate is that it enables us to identify things that may be a problem or an unintended consequence.
-She talked about the home share model.
+She talked about the home-share model.
 I want to raise with the Minister another one that we need to be clearer about.
 It relates to local authority incentive payments to landlords which prevent homelessness.
 On the one hand, a landlord may claim that they do not require a payment; on the other hand, any agreement would reflect the fact that a payment was being made.
 It would appear, under the Bill as it is currently drafted, that that could well be illegal.
 When the Minister responds about the home-share model, I hope that he might be in a position to respond about local authority incentive payments to landlords which prevent homelessness.

 I want to welcome the Bill and to pay tribute to the work of my noble friend Lady Grender who has campaigned for some time on this matter—it is good to see us in the position that we are—and to pay tribute to my noble friend Lord Palmer of Childs Hill and to the noble Baroness, Lady Hayter, for their work on the client money protection scheme.
 These are all part of a trend to remove rogue landlords and letting agents from the industry.
 There is no doubt that the Bill will bring transparency, as the Minister said, to the sector; it will provide protections for tenants and it will prevent double charging.
-It is good to see the proposed ban on letting fees and most other up front fees paid by tenants, in particular the proposed cap on security deposits, the new duty on trading standards authorities, and the new penalties on any landlord or letting agent who contravenes them.
+It is good to see the proposed ban on letting fees and most other up-front fees paid by tenants, in particular the proposed cap on security deposits, the new duty on trading standards authorities, and the new penalties on any landlord or letting agent who contravenes them.
 As my noble friend Lord Strasburger reminded us, “most agents do a decent job”, and, in the words of the noble Lord, Lord Best, “this Bill will end the ‘here today, gone tomorrow’ letting agencies”.
 I think we need to pause and repeat that we are dealing here with those who do not abide by the system properly.
 The vast majority of letting agents and landlords operate in a caring and ethical manner, and represent the reputable part of the lettings industry.

 One of the problems that we are dealing with is the impact of 4.7 million households in the private rented sector.
 The noble Lord, Lord Best, referred to the enormous growth which requires the Government to legislate more and more to keep up with the problems which have arisen as a consequence of that growth.
 Many people in the private rented sector are having to move more often because of the nature of the tenancies they have currently, and when they do, they are having to pay more than they otherwise would if they had longer tenancies.
 Of course, as the Minister will know, one of the solutions to this problem is to build more social housing.
-I am absolutely convinced that the problems we now have in relation to the private rented sector are that we do not have enough social homes for rent.
+I am absolutely convinced that the problems we now have in relation to the private rented sector are caused by not having enough social homes for rent.
 There will be other opportunities for us to debate that in the coming weeks.